DaehwanKimLab/hisat/MANUAL.markdown

 because it already knows all it needs to know to report an alignment.
-Information from the best alignments are used to estimate mapping quality (the `MAPQ` [SAM] field) and to set SAM optional fields, such as [`AS:i`] and [`XS:i`].
+Information from the best alignments are used to estimate mapping quality (the `MAPQ` [SAM] field) and to set SAM optional fields, such as [`AS:i`] and [`ZS:i`].
 HISAT does not gaurantee that the alignment reported is the best possible in terms of alignment score.
 -->